Delbarton School: Rugby club

 Delbarton is also one of the few schools in the area with a Rugby Club.

 In 2010, Coach Tom Feury, founder of Morris Youth Rugby, and Coach Bob Karetsky, who coached Harvard Rugby for several years, led Delbarton's Rugby Club to a 13-1 record in the Green Wave club's second season.
-The team's only loss was to Morris Rugby, a team that was founded in 1977 composed of several players with more than four years experience.
+The team's only loss was to Morris Rugby, a team that was founded in 1977 comprised of several players with more than four years experience.
 In the team's 11-0 dual schedule (one forfeit), the offense scored 402 points, and the defense only let up 60.
 The Delbarton Rugby Club won New Jersey's inaugural rugby state championship title, defeating St. Peter's Preparatory School by a score of 43-3 in May 2012.

 The club went undefeated throughout the 2015 season, outscoring its opponents 246-32, and defeating St. Augustine Preparatory School by a score of 33-21 in the single-school state championship.
 The team, which had multiple players nominated to the New Jersey All-State team, was also later ranked 42nd in the nation.

 In 2019, Rugby was officially added as the sixth varsity spring sport offered at Delbarton.
 In their first year as an official varsity sport, Delbarton went 4-3, losing to St. Augustine 17-12 in the state final.